AizazSharif/Handwriting-Generation-Using-Recurrent-Neural-Networks/README.md

 $ cd Handwriting-Generation-Using-Recurrent-Neural-Networks

 ```
-* Run the **jupyter notebook** command in terminal and open notebooks/results.ipynb file for getting an overview of the whole project.
-* Go through each cell for a better understanding of the code and dataset.

 ## Training
 The pretrained model is saved in models/ directory.
 Once you get the concept of **Conditional** and **Unconditional** Handwriting Generation you can train your own model by changing the setting in configurations.py.